nismod/git-novice/_includes/slides/07-github.md

 ## Discuss: GitHub License and README files

 In this section we learned about creating a remote repository on GitHub, but when you initialized your GitHub repo, you didn't add a README.md or a license file.

 If you had, what do you think would have happened when you tried to link your local and remote repositories?

+---

+## Summary

+- A local Git repository can be connected to one or more remote repositories.
+- Use the HTTPS protocol to connect to remote repositories until you have learned how to set up SSH.
+- `git push` copies changes from a local repository to a remote repository.
+- `git pull` copies changes from a remote repository to a local repository.